Sonic the Hedgehog (Archie Comics): Synopsis

 The comics follow the adventures of Sonic the Hedgehog and his friends, called the Freedom Fighters, who battle against the evil Doctor Robotnik.
-Initially based on the plot of the 1993 animated series, the comic later incorporated elements from the video games and other media.
-Ken Penders, former writer of the comic, sued Sega, EA, and Archie Comics for copyright infringements, leading to a continuity reboot with all established characters created by Penders and other writers being removed, save those of current writer Ian Flynn, who penned the new continuity, and those created for assorted animated series, to which Sega retains the rights.
-The new continuity is a world much more closer to the world depicted in Sega's games.
+Initially based on the plot of the 1992 animated series, the comic later incorporated elements from the games and other media.
+When Ken Penders, former head writer of the comic got sued by Archie Comics because he allegedly breached his contract with them, the comic led to a continuity reboot with all established characters created by Penders and other writers being removed, save those of current writer Ian Flynn, who penned the new continuity, and those created for assorted animated series, to which Sega retains the rights.
+The new continuity is a world much closer to the world depicted in Sega's games.

-The original universe, which remained canon until the comic's 247th issue, is set on the planet Mobius, an alternate version of Earth where animals were mutated into the anthropomorphic Mobians.
+The original universe, which remained canon until the comic's 247th issue, is set on the planet Mobius, a science fantasy and post-apocalyptic version of Earth from tens of thousands of years into the future, and where animals were mutated into the anthropomorphic Mobians.
 Dr. Robotnik is depicted as a tyrant, ruling from Robotropolis, following a coup d'état against the Kingdom of Acorn.
 A small band of heroes, the Freedom Fighters, fight back against his forces from the secluded village of Knothole.
 Amongst the group are Sonic, his best friend Miles "Tails" Prower, love interest and team leader Princess Sally Acorn, French-accented Antoine D’Coolette, cybernetic Bunnie Rabbot, technician Rotor the Walrus, and Sally's handheld computer Nicole.
 Other allies like Knuckles the Echidna, Amy Rose, and Sonic's Uncle Chuck join them in later chapters.
 Robotnik in turn is aided by his nephew Snively.

 Robotnik meets his demise in the fiftieth issue, erased from existence by his own superweapon.
 An alternate version of Robotnik from a parallel world becomes the lead antagonist, first introduced as "Robo-Robotnik", but later takes on the name of Dr. Eggman.
 New antagonists were introduced, including the evil sorcerer Ixis Naugus; Scourge the Hedgehog, Sonic's evil counterpart from a parallel universe; and the Dark Egg Legion, a union of other factions like the Iron Dominion and the echidna-led Dark Legion.
 Game storylines like Sonic Adventure and Sonic Adventure 2 were adapted, introducing Shadow the Hedgehog as a recurring character.